Pablo Martinez Alcaraz

 P Martinez-Alcaraz, P de la Barra, CP Andriotis, Y Wang, A Luna-Navarro

-What is the net PV energy production in Switzerland and how can we maximize it?
+What is the net PV energy production in Switzerland and how can we maximise it?

 P Martinez-Alcaraz, G Serra-Coch, C Alonso-Montolio, H Coch